LydiaSe/GroupWorkAliceLydia/README.md

   d) Or quit without saving by clicking on the "Cancel" button

-3.From the main page, after logging-in, you can access the management section.
+3. From the main page, after logging-in, you can access the management section.
 From there, you can manage you employees' absences :

   a) To add an absence :